umhau/umhau.github.io/_posts/2020-11-14-throttle-a-xen-vcpu.md

 ```
 xl sched-credit -d [domain] -w [weight]
 ```

+Notice that since we're making a `sched-credit` adjustment that's specific to a domain, the `-s` argument is unneeded.

 A domain with a weight of 200 will get twice as much time on the physical CPU as a domain with a weight of 100, and it will get half as much time as a domain with a weight of 400.